Series finale · MikroTik RB5009 · multi-homed IPv6

 text

 Home and VPS share <OWN_AS>, so the session between them is iBGP and the VPS-side ::/0 reaches home with an empty AS_PATH.
+That ::/0 is the VPS's own upstream default — from the public NIC's RA or a static route, pulled into bird and re-originated locally — not a route learned over the transit session, which for AS 52025 carries nothing back to you.
 Route64 sits in AS 212895, so its ::/0 arrives with AS_PATH=[212895].
 No local-pref or MED is set on either session, so RouterOS best-path falls through to AS_PATH length — empty beats [212895] — and the VPS default wins.
 The Route64 default sits in BGP as the backup.
 Nothing on the home router explicitly marks one path preferred — the primary/backup ordering falls out of where each AS boundary sits.

 The home router is the only place that needs to know about multi-homing.
 The VPS and Route64 each see exactly one BGP peer (home) and don't know the other exists.
 Both transits accept your <OWN_48> announcement on their respective sessions and reach <OWN_48> via the WireGuard tunnel.